evoluteur/evolutility-models/README.md

-# evolutility-models
+# Evolutility-Models

-Models are brief but complete application descriptions (with metadata for both UI and back-end) to run with [Evolutility-UI-React](https://github.com/evoluteur/evolutility-ui-react) and [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node).
+Models (with metadata for both UI and back-end) for [Evolutility-UI-React](https://github.com/evoluteur/evolutility-ui-react) and [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node).

 ## Sample models